baezortega/mutree/README.md

 The pipeline __requires__ the following input:

-* __A coding sequence (CDS) alignment file, in FASTA format (`-i` option).__ Each sequence in the file should be composed of a concatenation of CDS sequences, where stop codons and trailing bases have been removed (i.e. the last codon of each CDS and — if the CDS length is not a multiple of 3 — any trailing bases after the last codon, have been removed before adding the CDS to the concatenated sequence).
-Each sequence in the FASTA alignment represents a sample, and must be labeled with the desired sample name.
-The first sequence in the file will be used as an outgroup sample to root the tree, so this should be the reference sequence or a suitable outgroup sample.
-An example can be found in the file [muttree-1.0/examples/Alignment_H3HASO.fna](examples/Alignment_H3HASO.fna) (this has been taken from one of treesub's example files). __*Always specify absolute paths to the input files and directories.*__
+* __*Absolute path* to a coding sequence (CDS) alignment file, in FASTA format (`-i` option).__ Each sequence in the file should be composed of a concatenation of multiple gene CDS sequences, with all stop codons and trailing bases removed (i.e. the last codon of each CDS, and — if the CDS length is not a multiple of 3 — any trailing bases after the last codon, have been removed before adding the CDS to the concatenated sequence).
+Each sequence in the FASTA alignment represents a sample, and must be labeled with a unique sample name. __Sample names cannot contain any parentheses, square brackets, commas or colons.
+The first sequence in the file will be used as an outgroup to root the tree, so this should be the reference sequence or a suitable outgroup sample.__ An example can be found in the file [muttree-1.0/examples/Alignment_H3HASO.fna](examples/Alignment_H3HASO.fna) (this has been adapted from one of treesub's example files).

-* __A "gene table" (`-g` option).__ This is defined as a tab-delimited file with two columns (and no header): gene symbol and CDS start position (position of the first nucleotide in the concatenated sequence).
+* __*Absolute path* to a "gene table" (`-g` option).__ This is defined as a tab-delimited file with two columns (and no header): gene symbol and CDS start position (position of the first nucleotide in the concatenated sequence).
 This allows mapping each mutation to the gene where it occurs and finding recurrent mutations.
-An example can be found in the file [muttree-1.0/examples/GeneTable_H3HASO.txt](examples/GeneTable_H3HASO.txt) (the gene symbols and positions have been defined arbitrarily for this example). __*Always specify absolute paths to the input files and directories.*__
+An example can be found in the file [muttree-1.0/examples/GeneTable_H3HASO.txt](examples/GeneTable_H3HASO.txt) (the gene symbols and positions have been defined arbitrarily for this example).

-* __The full path to the output directory (`-o` option).__ The directory will be created if necessary.
-The pipeline implements a checkpoint logging system, so in the event that the execution is interrupted before finishing, re-running muttree with the same output directory will resume the make the pipeline resume the execution after the last successfully completed step. __*Always specify absolute paths to the input files and directories.*__
+* __*Absolute path* to an output directory (`-o` option).__ The directory will be created if necessary.
+The pipeline implements a checkpoint logging system, so in the event that the execution is interrupted before finishing, re-running muttree with the same output directory will resume the make the pipeline resume the execution after the last successfully completed step.

 Muttree also accepts some __optional__ input: